umnil/bci-app/README.md

-# BMI Mobile
+# BCI App

-Mobile phone application interface for ecoglink BMI
+Mobile phone application interface for the python BCI at University of Miami Neural Interfaces Laboratory

 ## Gettings started